National Zoo awaits birth of pandemic panda cub

-WASHINGTON (AP) — Zookeepers at Washington’s National Zoo are on furry black-and-white baby watch after concluding that venerable giant panda matriarch Mei Ziang is pregnant and could give birth this week.
+WASHINGTON — Zookeepers at Washington’s National Zoo are on furry black-and-white baby watch after concluding that venerable giant panda matriarch Mei Xiang is pregnant and could give birth this week.
 It’s a welcome bit of good news amid a pandemic that kept the zoo shuttered for months.

 “We need this!
 We totally need this joy,” said zoo spokeswoman Pamela Baker-Masson.
 “We are all in desperate need of these feel-goods.”